nemild/cli_for_full_stack/README.md

 find -perm 444 # search based on permissions

 # Popular usages
-find . | wc -l # number of files in directory and subdirectories find . -name "*.foo" -exec tail {} \; # output the last 10 lines in each .foo file in directory and subdirectories find . -iname '*foo*' # find all files that contain foo in their name
+find . -type f -ls # shows sizes/dates on tree of files, but easier to read than ls -lR find . | wc -l # number of files in directory and subdirectories find . -name "*.foo" -exec tail {} \; # output the last 10 lines in each .foo file in directory and subdirectories find . -iname '*foo*' # find all files that contain foo in their name